 - Immediately after traveling "sideways" in time in Land of the Lost, the characters come across a crashed Cessna on a wrecked viking ship, overlapping with Saharan Shipwreck.
 The eeriness is not just in finding either object in the desert, but in finding the two objects from vastly differnt time periods together.

-- In the film version of I Am Legend, Richard Neville, apparently the last man on earth, has set up a whole series of mannequins in specific places, where he interacts and speaks to them to ease his loneliness.
+- In the film version of I Am Legend, Robert Neville, apparently the last man on earth, has set up a whole series of mannequins in specific places, where he interacts and speaks to them to ease his loneliness.
 And then one day, one of them is far out of place...

 - The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.
 The iconic lamppost in the forest of the otherwise medieval world of Narnia.
 Not creepy, but its uncanny sense of not-belonging served to make the otherworld feel all the more otherworldly.
-The prequel The Magician's Nephew explains that it was accidentally transported there from London while Narnia was still in the process of being formed and literally took root as it were a tree because of all the magic in the place.
+The prequel The Magician's Nephew explains that it was accidentally transported there from London while Narnia was still in the process of being formed and literally took root as if it were a tree because of all the magic in the place.

 - In Terry Pratchett's Strata, the protagonist, Kin, works for a company that uses terraforming to build new worlds from the ground up, (complete with false geological, fossil, and archeological records to conceal these planets' true natures from their future inhabitants), and it's her job to find and correct unauthorized out-of-place artifacts left by other builders attempting to troll future archeologists, a prank which the company believes might potentially topple said archeologists' civilizations if left unchecked.
 One notable example is a fossilized plesiosaur skeleton in the wrong stratum holding a placard reading "End Nuclear Testing Now".